100+ Life-Changing Social Skills Worksheets for Kids – Free Printables and Fun Activities You’ll Love!

 This is from Digital Divide and Conquer.
 Check out the FREE download HERE.

 How do we encourage kids to give a compliment?
-WHy is this important?
+Why is this important?

 When we teach children to give and recieve compliments, we help them realise their worth and good qualities in their friend.
 This in turn blossoms into appreciation.